anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 [Practice Code](./src/Variables.java)

-What are the data types of variables?
+What are the data types of variables?<br>
-What is the difference between reference and primitive data types?
+What is the difference between reference and primitive data types?<br>
 How do we initialize the variables?

 ## Input